- Am I eligible for federal aid?

 How can I get help filling out the FAFSA?

 Federal Student Aid is a click away when you are completing the FAFSA.
-You can also get help by calling the Financial Aid Office at 304-333-3642 or 855-297-0999.
-Free, expert help for filling out the Free Application for Federal Student Aid (FAFSA) is available at College Goal Sunday, February 21, 2016.
+You can also get help by calling the Financial Aid Office at 304-333-3642.

 What is my “Need”?

-One of the eligibility criteria for many of the financial aid programs is "financial need" or simply, "need".
-The figure known as "need" is calculated by subtracting your Expected Family Contribution (EFC from the FAFSA) from your Cost of Attendance (above).
-The total of all of your financial aid from need-based programs cannot exceed your "need" as calculated by this simple formula.
-There are also a few financial aid programs that are not based upon need, and these may be available to you as long as your total financial aid (from both need-based and non-need-based programs) does not exceed your Cost of Attendance.
+One of the eligibility criteria for many of the financial aid programs is “financial need” or simply, “need”.
+The figure known as “need” is calculated by subtracting your Expected Family Contribution (EFC from the FAFSA) from your Cost of Attendance (above).
+The total of all your financial aid from need-based programs cannot exceed your “need” as calculated by this simple formula.
+There are also a few financial aid programs that are not based on need, and these may be available to you if your total financial aid (from both need-based and non-need-based programs) does not exceed your Cost of Attendance.